salsita/prism/docs/gif-viewer/unit-tests.md

 });
 ```

+### Our First Tests

-Let's have a look how we would write the first test which is testing correct State mutation:
+Let's have a look at how we would write the first test, which tests for correct State mutation:

 ```javascript
 import { assert } from 'chai';